-- Press and hold SET- until the desired lower speed is reached, then release it. - To decrease the vehicle speed in small increments, briefly press SET- to the first detent.
-For each press, the vehicle goes about 1km/h (1mph) slower. - To decrease the vehicle speed in larger increments, briefly press SET- to the second detent.
-For each press, the vehicle speed decreases to the next 5 km/h (5 mph) mark on the speedometer.
+- Press and hold SET- down until the desired lower speed is reached, then release it. - To decrease the vehicle speed in small increments, press SET- down briefly.
+For each press, the vehicle goes about 1 km/h (1 mph) slower.